 There is a sandy beach (which I understand Mr. Robbins had constructed) with a nearby “swimming hole”, the size of an Olympic sized swimming pool, surround by reef pool.
 The beach is quite isolated and bounded by Mr. Robbins’ private home and a cove that leads to Namale’s private marina.
 There are ample deck chairs and hammocks strung between trees.

 There’s a 10,000 square foot spa on a cliff with a fantastic view overlooking the Koro Sea.
 There are a series of pools of various temperatures and a cold plunge.
 The spa pools are all available to guests and if you want special treatments such as hdyrotherapy or massage, they are available from the specially trained staff.
-Let’s not forget the “Wellness Center” which consists of a very well equipped gym, with free weights, exercise ball, rebounds, and multiple exercise machines.
-The other part is a state-of-the-art colon hydrotherapy center with five private “Libbe” beds, the latest in colonics.
+Let’s not forget the Fitness Center, which consists of a very well equipped gym, with free weights, exercise ball, rebounds, and multiple exercise machines.

 Jean-Michel Cousteau Fiji Islands Resort

 Jean-Michel Cousteau Fiji Islands Resort, located a 15 minute ride from Savusavu and is located on Lesiaceva Point, a ten minute taxi ride from town.